OPENER-next/offline_geocoder/README.md

 An agnostic package to reverse geocode locations from a presupplied `geojson` file.
 No internet connection or external services required as your geocoder is generated once ahead of time.

+## How does it work

+This uses dart's build tools to pregenerated source code from a GeoJSON file.
+The GeoJSON is converted into constant code on compile time wherefore no parsing or loading has to be done at runtime.
+The package allows you to specify which [GeoJSON properties](https://geojson.org/geojson-spec#feature-objects) you want to extract and turns them into typed class properties.

 ## Usage

 ### 1. Get your source GeoJSON `FeatureCollection`